 A large user story that awaits decomposition into smaller stories prior to implementation.
-Epics are typically stories that are far off on the development horizon, usually lower priority items.
-When an epic story works its way up the backlog, it is usually decomposed into smaller stories.
+When an epic story works its way up the backlog, it is usually so decomposed.
+Epics are sometimes far off on the development horizon and have lower priority.

 NB: One can easily be tempted to associate the term ‘epic’ with importance; in Agile, epic relates only to size.